Info

 Warning

-On storage nodes, the vCPUs must be dedicated to simplyblock and will be isolated from the operating system.
+On storage nodes, required vCPUs will be automatically isolated from the operating system.
 No kernel-space, user-space processes, or interrupt handler can be scheduled on these vCPUs.

 Info